6/23/2025

 Through decades of studies in neuroscience, education, psychology, and more, experts have determined the best practices behind the science of teaching reading, and we are seeing this evidence-based instruction make a difference in children’s lives.

-As of April 2024, 38 states and the District of Columbia have passed laws or implemented policies around evidence-based reading instruction to ensure every child is given their best chance to become successful, confident readers.
+As of November 2024, lawmakers in 40 states and the District of Columbia have passed laws or implemented policies around evidence-based reading instruction to ensure every child is given their best chance to become successful, confident readers.
+For example, in May 2024, Vermont legislators passed Act No. 139 (S.204), which mandated evidence-based literacy instruction.

-The state of Mississippi has already seen score improvements on the National Assessment of Educational Progress (NAEP) as a result of shifting to the science of reading.
+Educators in Mississippi have already seen score improvements on the National Assessment of Educational Progress (NAEP) as a result of shifting to the science of reading.
 In 2019, the state made the greatest gains in the nation on the fourth grade NAEP reading test.
 A recent analysis by Mississippi First, an education policy nonprofit, found that 97% of the state’s districts improved their third grade reading scores since the passage of a 2013 state law that required additional teacher training on the principles of the science of reading and evidence-based instruction.
+Researchers at the Urban Institute found that when adjusting for student demographics, Mississippi fourth grade students scored the highest in the nation on the NAEP in fourth grade reading.

 So, what is this evidence-based instruction?
 Simply put, it is instruction based on the science of reading.